 Most water heater anode rods contain some sulfate therefore, If the water contains sulfate-reducing bacteria, a rotten egg odor is created in the hot water only.
 If this occurs, the first course of action is to replace the anode rod with an aluminum-based rod which limits the sulfate and therefore stops the odor.
 Sulfate-reducing bacteria is treated with continuous chlorination.
 Removing sulfate mineral is difficult and usually not feasible, so chlorination kills the bacteria instead.
 The chlorination process involves a chemical feed pump system that injects a chlorine solution into the inlet of a retention tank that must be installed in the house piping.
 There are other considerations as well in this process which can be discussed with your water treatment professional.

-H2O Care is an established Massachusetts based water filtration and testing company formed in 1989, with offices in Middleton (259 South Main Street) and Hudson ( 439 Main Street) &, MA.
-Articles published by the company in Water Technology Magazine can be seen at the company website http://www.h2ocare.com in the publications section.
-Contact us by email at [email protected] or by calling us at 800-539-1100.
+H2O Care is an established Massachusetts based water filtration and testing company formed in 1989, with offices in Middleton and Hudson, MA.
+See articles published by the company in Water Technology Magazines at http://www.h2ocare.com/pub.
+Contact us at email@example.com or 800-539-1100.